ganbuan/CyberNotebook/README.md

 6. *A RST packet is the last resort used to abruptly end all communication, usually done if there is a problem.

 ### UDP
-<i>User Datagram Protocol (UDP)</i> is a stateless protocol that does not require a constant connection between devices (i.e. three-way handshake not needed).
+*User Datagram Protocol (UDP)* is a stateless protocol that does not require a constant connection between devices (i.e. three-way handshake not needed).
 This also means that there are no data integrity safeguards in place.
 However, UDP communication is much faster than TCP.
 This protocol operates at the transport layer (i.e. layer 4)

 ### Ports & Port Forwarding
-Networking devices use <i>ports</i> to communicate with each other.
+Networking devices use *ports* to communicate with each other.
 There are rules for which protocols apply to which ports.
 These include the following:
 + 21 for FTP
 + 22 for SSH
 + 80 for HTTP